We're helping local businesses unlock savings.

 How does it work?

 Building Upgrade Finance involves a three-way agreement between the business owner, Council, and lender, called an Environmental Upgrade Agreement (EUA).
 These are standard documents provided by the NSW Government under the Local Government Act 1993.
-The program provides an incentive for building owners to upgrade their infrastructure and improve the value of their property.
 If the property is leased the building owner can easily share the repayments with their tenants, allowing tenants to benefit from reduced operating costs, and owners to improve the value of their asset.

 The key features that make this program different to traditional finance are: